2013 Michigan State Spartans football team: Nebraska

 In the 3rd quarter, Nebraska struck gold on its first possession of the second half after Michigan State was forced to punt on its opening drive.
 With the score 20–14, punter Mike Sadler pinned Nebraska down at their own 1 yard line after a 35-yard punt.
 On the first play of the possession, Tommy Armstong fumbled the ball, which was recovered by Trae Waynes at the Nebraska 3 yard line with 5:30 left in the quarter.
 Jeremy Langford would score on the first play, taking it in from 3 yards out to put the score at 27–14.
-Nebraska would score on the ensuing possession, going on an 11 play, 79 yard drive, which was capped off with a 38-yard touchdown pass from Tommy Armstrong to Kenny Bell.
+Nebraska would score on the ensuing possession, going on an 11-play, 79-yard drive, which was capped off with a 38-yard touchdown pass from Tommy Armstrong to Kenny Bell.

 At the start of the 4th quarter, the Spartan defense held up, forcing Nebraska to punt the ball.
 Michigan State's offense would start at their own 25 yard line.
 They were able to move the ball all the way to the Nebraska 31 yard line, but were unable to convert on 3rd and 5, as a Connor Cook pass to Jeremy Langford came up 1 yard short.
 With the game on the line, Mark Dantonio called a fake field goal attempt on 4th and 1, as Mike Sadler managed to get 3 yards on the fake to pick up the first down.
 After an Ineligible Downfield penalty, Michigan State faced 3rd and 18.
-Jeremy Langford was able to pick up a blitz on the very next play, giving Connor Cook the time to find Keith Mumphery for a 27-yard touchdown pass.
+Jeremy Langford was able to pick up a blitz on the next play, giving Connor Cook the time to find Keith Mumphery for a 27-yard touchdown pass.
 With 5:46 remaining, Michigan State took a 34–21 lead.
 The Spartan defense would then force Nebraska to punt the ball.
 On the ensuing Spartan possession, the offense grinded down the clock, tiring out the Nebraska defense.
 The drive ended after Jeremy Langford scored his 3rd touchdown of the day as he ran all the way to the end zone 37 yards out.
 Nebraska would score a touchdown with 10 seconds left, but the game was well out of reach at that point.

 With 32 carries for 152 yards and 3 touchdowns, Jeremy Langford recorded his 5th straight 100 yard rushing performance, increasing his rushing totals to 926 yards and 199 carries.
 With this victory, Michigan State took a commanding lead in the Legends division as they improved their conference record to 6–0, 9–1 overall.
 With a loss, Nebraska fell to 4–2 in conference, 7–3 overall.